blakeblackshear/frigate/docs/docs/guides/getting_started.md

             - detect
 ```

 Now you should be able to start Frigate by running `docker compose up -d` from within the folder containing `docker-compose.yml`.
-Frigate should now be accessible at `server_ip:5000` and you can finish the configuration using the built-in configuration editor.
+Frigate should now be accessible for browsing at `http://server_ip:5000` and you can finish the configuration using the built-in configuration editor.

 ## Configuring Frigate